Myself

 My Journey

 My journey in becoming an avid storyteller, imaginator, and copywriter started in high school.
 Yielding from a small town in Southern New Hampshire, I was seemingly thrust into the biggest school in the state.
-I was a big fish in a little pond, and I now had found myself staring into the abyss of the ocean.
+I was a big fish in a little pond, and I had now found myself staring into the abyss of the ocean.
 I went through the trials and tribulations, headlining on the football field and captivating audiences as an actor in musical performances.
 I was like a bizarro version of Troy Bolton, but it allowed me to build my communicative abilities and get a foothold in public speaking.
 My experiences eventually led me to write and host my very own professionally produced sports web series.
-After retiring from acting, sports, and becoming an amateur Stephen A. Smith, I planned to further my communication and writing skills at Syracuse University.
+After graduating from Pinkerton Academy, I planned to further my communication and writing skills at Syracuse University.

 Since attending Syracuse University, my outlook on my passions has taken multiple twists and turns.
 I originally was pursuing a degree in Broadcast & Digital Journalism, in which I fielded and wrote multiple news stories while also developing scripts for radio sportscasts.
 Although I appreciated the adventures I had as a reporter, I longed for the ability to really flex my creative muscles.
 It was through a summer internship at a radio station that I was introduced to advertising and copywriting, and the pieces just fell in place after that.
-Since switching my major to Creative Advertising, I have felt the complete freedom to let my imagination wander.
+Since switching my major to creative advertising, I have felt the complete freedom to fully express my imagination.